L0cl/BigNum/README.md

 # BigNum
-BigNum is a Java class used for the computation of any positive, and especially, large numbers.
+BigNum is a C class used for the computation of any positive, and especially, large numbers.

 # Usage
     New_BigNum(int)